prnvdixit/Stinsight/README.md

 ## Observations and Evaluating Criterions

-### 1. In which class of problems, does this qualify ?
+### 1. In which class of problems, does this qualify?

 This is a classification problem.
 The reason for terming it as a classification problem being, we are asked to identify students who might end up failing the final exam.

-Thus, we need to identify such students and intervene before its too late.
-Or in other words, we have to classify whole group of students into two sections - Ones who are expected to fail the course and others who are expected to pass the course.
+Thus, we need to identify such students and intervene before it's too late.
+Or in other words, we have to classify the whole group of students into two sections - Ones who are expected to fail the course and others who are expected to pass the course.

 ### 2. Observations from Given Data